algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 # Glossary / Footnotes

 countdown : DD:HH:MM:SS time left
-date of santa : Between the 24th of december and the 25th of december at 00:00:00:00 peak load : several thousands of request postal address : country! geographic coordinates
+date of Santa : Between the 24th of December and the 25th of December at 00:00:00:00 peak load : several thousands of request postal address : country! geographic coordinates